 Steve is a member AAW, Kaw Valley Woodturners, Flint Hills Woodturners and the Kansas Quality Woodworkers.
 He was previously the operations officer for Flint Hills Woodturners for 3 years and has done several demonstrations for the club on Spindle Turning, Christmas Ornaments, and Hollowing.

 Tom, now 71, bought his first lathe at age 50.
-He has been turning for 21 years, more so since he retired six years ago.
+He has been turning since 2000, more so since he retired six years ago.
 Tom is largely self taught (and books aren’t nearly as good as You Tube) with the exception of a week at craft supply in 2007, three days with Jimmy Clews in 2018, and what he has learned from other Flint hills woodturners.
 He has also attended several symposia, including one AAW, a couple at SWAT, and a couple with Rocky Mountain Wood Turners.
 His first lathe was a Nova, which he had for 14 years.
 It started with pulleys and was upgraded to a direct drive unit along the way.
 Seven years ago he decided he was in this for the long term, and needed some low speed torque, so splurged on a Robust American Beauty.
 An indulgence for sure.
 But he loves it.
 He now turns about three days a week, somewhat more in the winter, less when the weather is warm.

 Member at Large